 10. Get your jazz shoes out and dance your way through Festival Jazz International in Nijmegen

 Nijmegen is one of the places in The Netherlands that you should bring a visit during any month of the year.
 If you’re into jazz music then you would not want to miss the Festival Jazz International.
-This festival that exists out of tons of jazz concerts takes places for the fourth time in Nijmegen from the 24th until the 27th of October 2019.
+This festival that exists out of tons of jazz concerts takes place in Nijmegen.
 Concerts will take place throughout the old Dutch city of Nijmegen and there will even be some free pop-up concerts held at special locations.

 You can buy passe-partouts that will give you entrance to every concert and performance, or you can buy daily tickets.
 The concerts are all in the evening and on the evening itself you can buy tickets at the doors of the venues (but you can only pay by card).
 Discover all the performances, times and venues of Festival Jazz International here.
 You will see the time and the venue standing next to each other.